- May 2, 2020

 Finely grind the savory and immediately mix with the whole nigella seeds, sesame seeds, and sumac.

 Lightly grease a large bowl with oil.
 Scrape the dough into the bowl and turn it to coat with oil.
-Cover with a clean kitchen towel and let it rise in a warm, draft-free spot until doubled in bulk, about 1 1/2 hours.
+Cover with a clean kitchen towel and let it rise in a warm, draft-free spot until doubled in bulk, about 1 & 1/2 hours.
 Even better, cover with plastic wrap and refrigerate for up to 24 hours for a more complex and flavorful dough.
-(If chilled, remove the dough from the fridge and let it stand at room temperature for 1 hour before continuing.)
+(If chilled, remove the dough from the fridge and let it stand at room temperature for 1 hour before continuing to step 4.)

 Arrange a rack in the center of the oven and place a pizza stone or baking sheet on it.
 Preheat the oven to 400°F.